 a) Looked after children: children who are in the care of local authorities as defined by Section 22 of the Children Act 1989.
 For the purposes of the policy the phrase 'looked after children' refers to currently looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
+Previously looked after children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
 This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-- b) Children who have specific medical needs, social needs and special needs where the application is supported by written specific professional advice as to why admission to the academy is necessary.
-The definition as to what constitutes medical, social and special needs within the scope of this provision will be agreed by United Learning and will be available in writing to parents/carers. - c) Children who are children of staff in either or both of the following circumstances: - where the member of staff has been employed at the school permanently for two or more years at the time at which the application for admission to the academy is made;
+- b) Children who have specific medical needs, social needs and special needs where the application is supported by written specific professional evidence from a consultant doctor, hospital specialist, social worker, or similar professional as to why admission to the academy is necessary.
+The definition as to what constitutes medical, social and special needs within the scope of this provision will be agreed by United Learning and will be available in writing to parents/carers.
+Evidence must clearly demonstrate why the child's specific needs make attendance at Walthamstow Academy essential. - c) Children who are children of staff in either or both of the following circumstances: - where the member of staff has been employed at the school permanently for two or more years at the time at which the application for admission to the academy is made; and/or; - 2) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage and has successfully completed the probationary period. - d) Children with a sibling at Walthamstow Academy, including Sixth Form, when the applicant joins.

-and/or;

-- the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage and has successfully completed the probationary period. - d) Children with a sibling at Walthamstow Academy, including Sixth Form, when the applicant joins.
 The term 'sibling' means a full, step, half, adopted or fostered brother or sister.
 The academy reserves the right to ask for proof of relationship.
 If the sibling is in Year 11 at the time of the Year 7 application, then that Year 11 student must have been offered and accepted a place in the Sixth Form. - e) Children who attend Walthamstow Primary Academy and are in Year 6 at the time of the admission application deadline. - f) Children whose permanent address is nearest to the academy.
 The distance which determines how close the child lives to the academy is measured using a straight line from the child's permanent address (as defined by the Local Land and Property Gazetteer) to the designated main gate of the academy.
 The coordinates of the academy's main gate are taken to be Easting: 536960, Northing: 190960